plebbit/plebbit-js/README.md

   displayName?: string
   wallets?: {[chainTicker: string]: Wallet}
   avatar?: Nft
-  flair?: Flair // (added by moderator or author) not part of the signature, mod can edit it after comment is published banExpiresAt?: number // (added by moderator only) timestamp in second, if defined the author was banned for this comment subplebbit?: SubplebbitAuthor // (added by CommentUpdate) up to date author properties specific to the subplebbit it's in }
+  flair?: Flair // (added added by author originally, can be overriden by commentUpdate.subplebbit.author.flair) subplebbit?: SubplebbitAuthor // (added by CommentUpdate) up to date author properties specific to the subplebbit it's in }
-SubplebbitAuthor { // use prop author.subplebbit to differentiate between props that are both multiple subs or single sub, e.g. author.postScore is the score amongst all subs, comment.author.subplebbit.postScore is the score in the single specifific sub of the comment
+SubplebbitAuthor {
+  banExpiresAt?: number // (added by moderator only) timestamp in second, if defined the author was banned for this comment flair?: Flair // (added by moderator only) for when a mod wants to edit an author's flair
   postScore: number // total post karma in the subplebbit
   replyScore: number // total reply karma in the subplebbit
   lastCommentCid: string // last comment by the author in the subplebbit, can be used with author.previousCommentCid to get a recent author comment history in all subplebbits
+  firstCommentTimestamp: number // timestamp of the first comment by the author in the subplebbit, used for account age based challenges
 }
 Wallet {
   address: string